baiiiii/archlinux-wsl/README.md

 #### WSL 2.4.4 or greater

-Download the Arch Linux ".wsl" image from [the latest release](https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/releases/permalink/latest) and double-click on it to start the installation.
+Download the [latest Arch Linux ".wsl" image](https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/releases/permalink/latest) and double-click on it to start the installation.

 You can then run Arch Linux in WSL via the `archlinux` application from the Start menu, or by running `wsl -d archlinux` in a PowerShell prompt.

 #### WSL prior to 2.4.4

-Download the Arch Linux ".wsl" image from [the latest release](https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/releases/permalink/latest) and run the following command in a PowerShell prompt:
+Download the [latest Arch Linux ".wsl" image](https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/releases/permalink/latest) and run the following command in a PowerShell prompt:

 ```powershell
 wsl --import <Distro name> <Install location> <WSL image>